openhab-scripters/openhab-helper-libraries/Documentation/Getting-Started.md

 Directions specifically for installation in a Docker container are available [here](Docker.md).

-- Since JSR223 is still under development, it is best to use a current testing or snapshot release of openHAB.
+- Since the ESH automation API is still under development, it is best to use a current testing or snapshot release of openHAB.
-More importantly, there are breaking changes in the API, so at least OH snapshot 1319 or milestone M3 is required to use these modules.
+More importantly, there are breaking changes in the API, so at least OH 2.4 snapshot 1319 or milestone M3 is required to use these modules.
 - Install the [Experimental Rule Engine](https://www.openhab.org/docs/configuration/rules-ng.html) add-on.
 - Review the [JSR223 Jython documentation](https://www.openhab.org/docs/configuration/jsr223-jython.html).
 - Turn on debugging for org.eclipse.smarthome.automation (`log:set DEBUG org.eclipse.smarthome.automation` in Karaf).
 Leave this on for setup and testing, but you may want to set to WARN when everything is setup.
 - Shut down openHAB.
-- Download the contents of this repository and, using the openHAB account, copy the contents of the `/Core/` directory into `/etc/openhab2/` (package repository OH install, like openHABian) or `/opt/openhab2/conf/` (default manual OH install).
+- Download the contents of this repository and, using the openHAB account, copy the _contents_ of the `/Core/` directory into `/etc/openhab2/` (package repository OH install, like openHABian) or `/opt/openhab2/conf/` (default manual OH install).
 This will create a directory structure as described in [File Locations](#file-locations), and will include all of the Core files, including a startup delay script that insures OH is started completely before loading other scripts.
 - Add/modify your EXTRA_JAVA_OPTS.
 These examples assume that you will be using the standalone Jython 2.7.0 jar.